• Skip to primary navigation

 Instructions

-• In a small bowl, combine cocoa powder and sugar.
+• In a small bowl, combine the cocoa powder and powdered sugar.

 • Bring a large pot of salted water to a boil.
-Add the noodles and cook until they rise to the surface and are just tender, 1-2 minutes.
+Add the noodles, in batches if needed to avoid overcrowding, and cook until they rise to the surface and are just tender, 1-2 minutes.
 Drain.

 • Facebook